Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

-Apart from {\it large-energy weak solutions} \cite{PL98,EF01} and {\it small-energy classical solutions} \cite{HLX12,LX19}, the third type of solutions to \eqref{a1} are the so-called {\it Hoff's intermediate weak solutions}.
-More precisely, by imposing specific structural conditions on the initial data, Hoff \cite{Hoff95,Hoff95*} proved the global existence of such solutions.
-Indeed, the regularity of weak solutions constructed by Hoff \cite{Hoff95,Hoff95*} is stronger than Lions--Feireisl's solutions in the sense that particle path can be defined in the non-vacuum region, but weaker than the usual strong solutions in the sense that discontinuity of the density can be transported along the particle path (cf. \cite{Hoff02}).
-More recently, based on some new techniques involving the effective viscous flux, Hu--Wu--Zhong \cite{HWZ} established the global existence of Hoff's weak solutions to the Cauchy problem in $\mathbb{R}^3$ with bounded non-negative initial density that are of small energy but possibly large oscillations.
+Apart from {\it large-energy weak solutions} \cite{PL98,EF01} and {\it small-energy classical solutions} \cite{HLX12,LX19}, the third type of solutions to \eqref{a1} is the so-called {\it Hoff's intermediate weak solutions}.
+More precisely, by imposing specific structural conditions on the initial data, Hoff \cite{Hoff95,Hoff95*} proved the global existence of such solutions in the whole space.
+Indeed, the regularity of such weak solutions is stronger than Lions--Feireisl's solutions in the sense that particle path can be defined in the non-vacuum region, but weaker than the usual strong solutions in the sense that discontinuity of the density can be transported along the particle path (cf. \cite{Hoff02}).
+More recently, based on some new techniques involving the effective viscous flux, Hu--Wu--Zhong \cite{HWZ} established the global existence of Hoff's weak solutions to the Cauchy problem in $\mathbb{R}^3$ with bounded nonnegative initial density that are of small energy but possibly large oscillations.
 Moreover, these solutions converge globally in time to a global weak solution of the inhomogeneous incompressible Navier--Stokes equations as the bulk viscosity goes to infinity.

-Soon after, they \cite{HWZ2} removed the smallness condition on initial data for the 2D Cauchy problem in $\mathbb{R}^2$ as long as the bulk viscosity coefficient is properly large.
-For more studies on the compressible Navier--Stokes equations, one may refer to the excellent handbook \cite{GN18} and references therein.
+Meanwhile, when the bulk viscosity is sufficiently large, Danchin and Mucha \cite{DM17} obtained global regular solutions to the isentropic compressible Navier--Stokes equations in $\mathbb{R}^2$ with initial density bounded away from vacuum and arbitrarily large initial velocity.
+As a by-product, they derived the incompressible limit as $\lambda\rightarrow\infty$ with a convergence rate of order $(2\mu+\lambda)^{-1/2}$.
+Subsequently, Danchin and Mucha \cite{DM23} generalized the result in \cite{DM17} to the torus $\mathbb{T}^2$, allowing vacuum states but assuming zero initial total momentum.
+It is certainly interesting to investigate whether these results can be extended to the case with physical boundaries and the presence of vacuum as well as non-zero initial total momentum.
+For more studies on the compressible Navier--Stokes equations, one may consult the excellent handbook \cite{GN18} and references contained therein.